joaquintides/transrangers/rust.md

 #### Values instead of cursors

-A major difference between transrangers and pushgen is that pushgen follows the idimatic Rust approach and passes values and references directly.
+A major difference between transrangers and pushgen is that pushgen follows the idiomatic Rust approach and passes values and references directly.
 Transrangers passes a lightweight copyable cursor to all consumers instead.